 Not every layer deserves the same approach.
 Here's how we think about the build-vs-buy decision for each one:

-• Marketing site: Build custom.
-This is your brand.
-A performance-optimized, conversion-focused site will outperform any template, and the investment pays back in lower acquisition costs for the life of the program.
+- Marketing site: Build custom.
+This is your brand and your primary conversion surface.
+A performance-optimized site built for LegitScript certification and 90+ Lighthouse scores will outperform any template, and the investment pays back in lower acquisition costs for the life of the program.

-• Checkout and intake: Buy or partner, but demand customization.
-Your checkout flow needs to feel like your brand, handle your specific offer structure, and integrate with your specific provider and pharmacy partners.
-Off-the-shelf rarely cuts it here.
+- Checkout and intake: Buy or partner, but demand customization.
+Your checkout needs to feel like your brand, handle your specific offer structure, support FSA/HSA, and integrate with your specific provider and pharmacy partners.
+Off-the-shelf generic checkout doesn't handle all of this.

-• Provider network: Buy.
-Building your own provider network is a regulatory and operational burden that most teams shouldn't take on until they're well past product-market fit.
+- Provider network: Buy.
+Building your own provider network is a regulatory and operational burden that almost no program should take on before product-market fit.
 Use an established network.

-• Pharmacy and eRx: Buy.
-No question.
+- Pharmacy and eRx: Buy, and build at least one redundant relationship.
+No custom building here.
 The compliance and logistics complexity makes this a pure partnership decision.
+Have a primary and a fallback.

-• Patient portal: Build custom or use a purpose-built tool.
+- Patient portal: Build custom or use a purpose-built tool.
 This is a retention surface and it needs to feel like your brand.
-Generic EHR patient portals create a jarring experience gap.
+Include GLP-1-specific features like titration schedule display.
+Generic EHR patient portals were not designed for DTC and they show.

-• CRM and data routing: Buy the CRM, invest in the routing.
+- CRM and data routing: Buy the CRM, invest heavily in the routing.
 The CRM platform matters less than the quality of your automations and integrations.
-Pick a CRM your ops team likes, then invest heavily in building reliable data flows.
+Pick a CRM your ops team can work in, then invest in building reliable, monitored data flows with refill automation from day one.

-• Analytics and labs: Buy.
+- Analytics and labs: Buy.
 Use Health Gorilla or direct lab integrations for clinical data.
-For business analytics, instrument your stack with events and build dashboards in whatever your team already uses.
+For business analytics, instrument your stack with events and build cohort dashboards.
+Add churn prediction as soon as you have 90 days of patient data.

-A modular stack, where each layer is handled by a best-in-class tool connected through clean integrations, gives you that flexibility.
-If your pharmacy partner has supply issues, you can switch to another without touching your checkout or patient portal.
-If a new provider network offers better coverage in your key states, you can onboard them without rewriting your intake flow.
+A modular stack gives you that flexibility.
+If your pharmacy partner has supply issues, you switch to your fallback without touching your checkout or patient portal.
+If a new provider network offers better turnaround times, you onboard them without rewriting your intake flow.
+If the regulatory environment changes what you can offer, you update your checkout offers without rebuilding your entire site.

-The goal isn't to find one platform that does everything.
-It's to pick the best tool for each layer and make sure they talk to each other reliably.
+// PULLQUOTEThe goal isn't to find one platform that does everything.
+It's to pick the best tool for each layer and make sure they talk to each other reliably, with a documented fallback at every layer that matters.

-That's the philosophy behind everything we build at Thimble Hub.
+That's the philosophy behind what we build at Thimble Hub.
 Thimble Cart handles checkout and intake with the flexibility to support any offer structure and any downstream partner.
-Thimble Sites delivers marketing sites that convert.
-Thimble Portal gives patients a polished experience without requiring you to rip out your existing clinical systems.
+Thimble Sites delivers marketing sites that convert and pass LegitScript certification requirements.
+Thimble Portal gives patients a polished experience with GLP-1-specific features like titration tracking, without requiring you to rip out your existing clinical systems.

 Where to Start

 If you're launching a GLP-1 program today, start with the three layers that touch the patient directly: your marketing site, your checkout and intake flow, and your patient portal.
 Get those right first.
-They determine your conversion rate, your first-impression quality, and your retention, the three metrics that decide whether your program scales or stalls.
+They determine your conversion rate, your first impression quality, and your retention.
+Those three metrics decide whether your program scales or stalls.

-Then build out your provider network relationship, pharmacy integration, and CRM routing.
-These are the operational layers that determine how reliably you can fulfill what you sold.
-They're less visible to the patient but they're what keep the machine running.
+Then build out your provider network relationship, pharmacy integration (with a fallback), and CRM routing.
+These are the operational layers that determine how reliably you fulfill what you sold.
+They're less visible to the patient but they're what keeps the machine running through supply disruptions and regulatory changes.

-The stack you choose today doesn't have to be the stack you run forever.
-But the architecture decisions you make (modular vs. monolithic, custom vs. template, integrated vs. siloed) are much harder to change later.
-Get the architecture right, and the individual tools can evolve as your program grows.
+The stack you launch with does not have to be the stack you run forever.
+But the architecture decisions you make now (modular vs. monolithic, custom vs. template, single pharmacy vs. diversified) are much harder to change under pressure.
+Get the architecture right, and the individual tools can evolve as your program grows and as the market continues to shift.

 Frequently Asked Questions

-What technology do you need to launch a GLP-1 telehealth program?
+- What technology do you need to launch a GLP-1 telehealth program in 2026?

-OpenLoop and Wheel offer broad state coverage for high-volume programs.
-SteadyMD is strong for dedicated provider models.
-Wizlo and CareValidate handle flexible provider matching.
+- OpenLoop and Wheel offer broad state coverage for high-volume programs.
+SteadyMD is strong for dedicated provider models where continuity of care matters.
+Wizlo and CareValidate handle flexible provider matching and specific credentialing workflows.
 MD Integrations works well for teams wanting more control over the clinical relationship.
-Choose based on state coverage, turnaround time, and integration depth, not just per-consult cost.
+Choose based on state coverage, turnaround time (best-in-class is same-day review), and integration depth, not per-consult cost alone.
+A network that is $5 cheaper per consult but takes 48 hours longer will cost more in patient drop-off than you'll ever recover in consult fee savings.

-Costs vary dramatically by approach.
-All-in-one platforms typically charge monthly SaaS fees plus per-patient costs.
+- All-in-one platforms typically charge monthly SaaS fees plus per-patient costs, often $5,000-15,000/month for programs above 200 active patients.
 Custom builds run six figures in upfront development plus ongoing maintenance.
-Modular infrastructure like Thimble Hub starts at $4k for onboarding with predictable ongoing costs.
-The biggest hidden cost across all approaches is data routing and integration engineering.
+See /pricing for current Thimble Hub pricing.
+The biggest hidden cost across all approaches is data routing and integration engineering: budget for it explicitly before launch.
+Programs that treat it as a postscript routinely spend 2-3x more than planned getting their systems to actually talk to each other.